NullLabsOpenSource/pear-ide/CONTRIBUTING.md

 ## Build and Run

-The first time you clone the repo, please run:
+The first time you clone the repo, you can:

+In PearAI or VSCode, `Command Palette` and type `Run Task` then select `setup-environment`

+You can also:

 ##### macOS and Linux